angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 ```

-After executing the above command, ensure you got following entry in your `package.json`
+After executing the above command, ensure you have the following entry in your `package.json`:

 ```bash